h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

     .. tab-container:: Scala
         :title: Scala

-        First, start Sparkling Shell with the  Hive JDBC client jar on the class path
+        First, start Sparkling Shell with the  Hive JDBC client JAR on the class-path

         .. code:: bash